Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Background and prior work

 \subsection{Gesture generation}

 Automatic gesture generation makes for more lifelike and engaging artificial agents \cite{salem2012generation}.
 It can also aid learning \cite{novack2015learning} and can communicate social information such as personality \cite{neff2010evaluating,durupinar2016perform,smith2017understanding}, and emotion \cite{normoyle2013effect,fourati2016perception,castillo2019we}.
-Early work in gesture generation focussed on rule-based approaches \cite{cassell2001beat,kopp2003max,lee2006nonverbal,lhommet2015cerebella} that typically would play pre-recorded gesture clips (or ``lexemes''), at timings selected by hand-crafted rules; see \cite{wagner2014gesture} for a review.
-Alternatively, machine learning can be used to learn when to trigger gestures \cite{kucherenko2022multimodal}, even if the gestures themselves still are rendered using pre-determined clips, e.g., \cite{levine2010gesture,chiu2015predicting,sadoughi2017speech,zhou2022gesturemaster}, or via motion matching \cite{habibie2022motion} (where clips only consist of a single frame each \cite{clavet2016motion}).
+Early work in gesture generation focussed on rule-based approaches \cite{cassell2001beat,kopp2003max,lee2006nonverbal,lhommet2015cerebella} that typically would play pre-recorded gesture clips (or ``lexemes''), at timings selected by hand-crafted rules; see \citet{wagner2014gesture} for a review.
+Alternatively, machine learning can be used to learn when to trigger gestures \cite{kucherenko2022multimodal}, even if the gestures themselves still are rendered using pre-determined clips, e.g., \citet{levine2010gesture,chiu2015predicting,sadoughi2019speech,zhou2022gesturemaster}, or via motion matching \cite{habibie2022motion} (where clips only consist of a single frame each \cite{clavet2016motion}).
 However, designing a rule-based system requires much manual labour and expert knowledge.
 Clip-based models are furthermore fundamentally limited in that they may struggle to synthesise previously unseen motion.
 Many of these systems are driven by text rather than audio.

 The rise of deep learning has brought increased attention to the problem of audio-driven 3D gesture generation, as a more scalable and generalisable approach to gesture-system creation.
 Several relatively early deep-learning systems used recurrent neural networks \cite{takeuchi2017speech,hasegawa2018evaluation,ferstl2018trinity} or convolutional approaches \cite{kucherenko2019analyzing,kucherenko2021moving}.
-These were generally based on 3D joint positions in Cartesian coordinates, whereas the field nowadays tends to favour pose representations in terms of joint rotations, since the latter are able to drive skinned and textured characters in 3D graphics.
-They were also limited by treating gesture generation as a regression problem, with one single output, typically leading to underarticluated, averaged output or other artefacts.
+These were generally based on 3D joint positions in Cartesian coordinates, whereas the field nowadays tends to favour pose representations in terms of joint rotations, since the latter can more easily drive skinned and textured characters in 3D graphics.
+They were also limited by treating gesture generation as a regression problem, with one single output, typically leading to underarticluated, averaged output and/or other artefacts.